 1.3.6.2.
 Both NSF and Antarctica New Zealand (ANTNZ) contract aircraft provide support to field parties within 200 miles of McMurdo Station and Marble Point.
-USCG helicopters no longer operate from McMurdo Station Heliport or the USCG Icebreaker during season operations, until further notice.

 1.3.7.
 Marble Point Heliport.
 Marble Point Heliport is approximately 45 NM Grid SSE from McMurdo Station and constructed on semi-prepared rock.
 It is uncontrolled and serves as a staging area and refueling station for helicopter support for numerous science parties in the Dry Valleys.